john-tornblom/pyrsl/doc/language-reference.rst

 Functions are defined using the *function* statements, and parameters are defined using the *param* statement.
 In addition to the core types, three additional types can be used by parameters; *inst_ref*, *inst_ref_set* and *frag_ref*.
-The following example define a function with one parameter of each type.
+The following example define a function f with one parameter of each type.

 .. code-block:: pyrsl

-   .function
+   .function f
        .param boolean      My_Boolean
        .param integer      My_Integer
        .param real         My_Real